 Evidence of violation of Requirement R1 and R2 include real-time observation of a vegetation encroachment into the MVCD (absent a Sustained Outage), or a vegetation-related encroachment resulting in a Sustained Outage due to a fall-in from inside the ROW, or a vegetation-related encroachment resulting in a Sustained Outage due to blowing together of applicable lines and vegetation located inside the ROW, or a vegetation-related encroachment resulting in a Sustained Outage due to a grow-in.
-If an investigation of a Fault by an applicable Transmission Owner or applicable Generator Owner confirms that a vegetation encroachment within the MVCD occurred, then it shall be considered the equivalent of a Real-time observation.
+If an investigation of a Fault by a Transmission Owner confirms that a vegetation encroachment within the MVCD occurred, then it shall be considered the equivalent of a Real-time observation.

-With this approach, the VSLs were defined such that they directly correlate to the severity of a failure of an applicable Transmission Owner and applicable Generator Owner to manage vegetation and to the corresponding performance level of the applicable Transmission Owner's or applicable Generator Owner's vegetation program's ability to meet the goal of "preventing a Sustained Outage that could lead to Cascading."
-Thus violation severity increases with an applicable Transmission Owner's or applicable Generator Owner's inability to meet this goal and its potential of leading to a Cascading event.
+With this approach, the VSLs were defined such that they directly correlate to the severity of a failure of a Transmission Owner to manage vegetation and to the corresponding performance level of the Transmission Owner's vegetation program's ability to meet the goal of "preventing a Sustained Outage that could lead to Cascading."
+Thus violation severity increases with a Transmission Owner's inability to meet this goal and its potential of leading to a Cascading event.
 The additional benefits of such a combination are that it simplifies the standard and clearly defines performance for compliance.
 A performance-based requirement of this nature will promote high quality, cost effective vegetation management programs that will deliver the overall end result of improved reliability to the system.